SeisComP/common/apps/gui/descriptions/global_gui.rst

     where the coordinates, *name* and *type/length* are to be replaced by actual values.
     For polylines (open polygons) set type/length to the negative number of points defining the line, e.g. -10.
 Positive numbers, e.g. 10, define closed polygons.
+Such polygons are automatically closed between their end points.
+Thus, the end points do not need to be identical.

     The BNA file format also supports multiple vertices per line and the definition of islands.
 Please refer to https://www.softwright.com/faq/support/boundary_file_bna_format.html
-    for a more complete format specification.
+    for more format specifications.

     .. note ::